sixuanhan/tse/querier/DESIGN.md

 We anticipate the following modules or functions:

  1. *main*, which parses arguments and initializes other modules;
  2. *parseQuery*, which cleans and parses each query according to the syntax.
 It separates words into tokens and normalizes all words.
+It eventually prints the clean query for the user to see.
  3. *validateQuery*, which checks a parsed query for correct syntax.
- 4. *printQuery*, which prints the 'clean' query for user to see.
- 5. *searchIndex*, which goes through the index, keeping track of the result as it goes, and prints the ranking as the result.
+ 4. *searchIndex*, which goes through the index, keeping track of the result as it goes, and prints the ranking as the result.
- 6. *process_and_sequence*, the helper function of *searchIndex*, which calculate the result of and and-sequence.
+ 5. *process_and_sequence*, the helper function of *searchIndex*, which calculate the result of and and-sequence.
- 7. *countersOrMerge* (and its helper function), which merges two counters with OR logic (looks for identical keys in two counters and taking the sum of values as the new value).
+ 6. *countersOrMerge* (and its helper function), which merges two counters with OR logic (looks for identical keys in two counters and taking the sum of values as the new value).
- 8. *countersAndMerge* (and its helper function), which merges two counters with AND logic (looks for identical keys in two counters and taking the minimum value as the new value).
+ 7. *countersAndMerge* (and its helper function), which merges two counters with AND logic (looks for identical keys in two counters and taking the minimum value as the new value).
- 9. *printResult*, which ranks the result from the query and prints to the user.
+ 9. *printRank* (and its helper function), which ranks the result from the query and prints to the user.

 And some helper modules that provide data structures: